Cxlys/ZooRepoApp/README.md

 ## About
 This application simulates a basic zoo management system built in C# as a console app.
 It showcases:
-- Object-oriented design
+- Object-oriented design (i.e. Interface design, Factory pattern)
-- Interfaces
 - Menu-driven UI for user interaction
+- Saving I/O system using JSON libraries in .NET
 - Clean code practice

 It is intended to be a learning and demonstration tool for my **C# and .NET design**.